blakemckinniss/simple-claude/contracts/HOOK_CONTRACT.md

 # Claude Code Hook Handler Contract

 ## Purpose
-This contract establishes the governing rules and principles that Claude Code MUST respect when expanding or editing hook functionality within the `/home/devcontainers/better-claude/.claude/hooks/hook_handlers` directory.
+This contract establishes the governing rules and principles that Claude Code MUST respect when expanding or editing hook functionality within the `$CLAUDE_PROJECT_DIR + /.claude/hooks/hook_handlers` directory.
 This contract is based on the official Claude Code hooks documentation and is designed to prevent destructive misuse.

 ## Core Principles